 If you like to do DIY projects, you can build your own waterfall.
 These can be easy to make with materials from your favorite big-box store.
-Pumps to keep the water circulating, tubing, liners and the like are readily available.
+Pumps to keep the water circulating, tubing, liners, and the like are readily available.

-Waterfalls can be built with stone, concrete, even wood or plastic.
+Waterfalls can be built with stone, concrete, or even wood or plastic.
 The sky is the limit when envisioning your future water features!

 Want something simpler?
 A basic fountain may be easier to place.
-Found in garden and home-improvement centers, there’s a wide variety of styles available.
+Found in garden and home-improvement centers, a wide variety of styles are available.
 These are easy to install and offer you instant gratification.

 Even a pond that houses koi or other fish can provide audible elements.
 The fish will occasionally splash and play in their habitat.
 Be sure that the water is always in motion to prevent mosquitos from breeding in your water element!

 Water sounds are relaxing and wonderful elements to add to your landscaping.
 By adding these features, you’ll be bringing sweet tranquility into your backyard space.